BLOG

 Act I — The Life of the Bank Branch

-The bank branch lived a long, dignified life.
-It was a place of routine, a temple of financial certainty:
+The bank branch was long a place of routine, a temple of financial certainty

-• Long queues were a rite of passage.
+• Long queues and borrowed pens were a rite of passage.

 • Tellers, often saints in human form, processed transactions with infinite patience.